Victory Obielodan

 The Supreme Court is boring.
 It’s uninteresting politics combined

-Kavanaugh being sworn in as
+Kavanaugh being sworn in as Supreme Court Justice. |

 When Justice Anthony Kennedy announced his retirement on June 27th, many already knew this nomination would be unique.
 Justice Kennedy was known as the moderate of the Supreme Court, deciding many 5-4 cases.
 Kavanaugh is known for much more conservative values, which would solidify conservative control of the Court.